quietlychris/nav_and_whimsy/documentation/README.md

 # Introduction

 Hi there!
-This is the documentation for the nav_and_whimsy project, which uses the gitbook format.
+This is the documentation for the nav_and_whimsy project, which uses the GitBook format.
 To start, there's some important information:
 - __UNSTABLE__.
 Seriously.
 Things are broken and seriously changed about every time they're touched.
 - The documentation is open to change.
 The primary structure is to have